Apnea of Prematurity

 After they're born, babies must breathe continuously to get oxygen.
 In a premature baby, the part of the central nervous system (brain and spinal cord) that controls breathing is not yet mature enough for nonstop breathing.
 This causes large bursts of breath followed by periods of shallow breathing or stopped breathing.

 Apnea of prematurity usually ends on its own after a few weeks.
 Once it goes away, it usually doesn't come back.
-But no doubt about it — it's frightening while it's happening.
+But it can be frightening while it's happening.

 What Happens in Apnea of Prematurity?